 It’s the oil.

 Hanukkah is the only time of the year I can think of when we are encouraged to eat fried foods.
 After all, oil plays a significant role in the holiday.
-For it was one day’s worth of oil that burned for eight days after the second Temple of Jerusalem was destroyed that is the miracle of Hanukkah.
-(Click here for the Hanukkah miracle story)
+For it was one day’s worth of oil that burned for eight days after the second Temple of Jerusalem was destroyed that makes the miracle of Hanukkah.
+(Click here for the Hanukkah miracle story.)

 The oil used in preparing these fried latkes is often thought of as a symbol of the Hanukkah miracle.